-Now once again that left eyebrow rises, not in a grimace, not in consternation in an attempt to understand what I’m thinking.
+Now once again that left eyebrow rises, not in a grimace, not in consternation in an attempt of understand what I’m thinking.
 A brief moment passes before he responds.
-“Yes, thank you for the insight.
-I believe all eleven of our group have such respect.
+“Yes, thank you.
+I believe all our group got such respect.
 It’s taken years to garner the respect of my superiors.
 The Kennedy failure was a huge setback.”

 What, Kennedy?
 Really?”
 I interrupt.

 A sad smile now.
-“Yes, I was there.
-I was alone in my task.
-Not the group we have now.
-I felt… I felt something.
-But the distance was great.
-He was too far away.
-Lyndon and I were old friends and my failure affected him immensely.
-He wasn’t much for speaking in public.
-He believed in me, and wanted changes made in our operations, our methods of protecting him.
-Everyone around him.
-That was a time of great change in how we view the world.
-There were many changes in how the Secret Service protect the President.
-As well as the role that I and others I found, now take.”
+“Yeah, I was there, alone in my task.
+Not the group we got now.
+I felt… something.
+But the distance.
+Lyndon and me were old friends, my failure affected him.
+He wadn’t much for speakin in public.
+He believed in me, and demanded changes in operations, our methods o protecting him.
+Thatn was a time of great change in how we view the world.
+A lotta changes in how the Secret Service protect the President.
+As well as the role I and others I found now take.”

 “You went looking for people like me then.”
-A statement, or a question.
+A statement, or perhaps a question.

 He grasps my shoulder and turns me toward the exit.
 We begin to walk toward the exits.
 “Our transportation is here.
-We can talk more in the ride to the office.”
+We kin talk more in the ride to the office.”

 A black Lincoln town car sits outside in the “No Parking” zone.
 Two transit cops stand nearby.
 One comes and opens the door for us to enter the vehicle.
 Again, I’m impressed.
 I enter first and slide across the seat in deference to the man’s age.